Concert pianist, recording artist, & inspiring teacher

 Dossin’s work was praised in reviews by Diapason, The Financial Times, Fanfare Magazine, American Record Guide, Clavier, and other international publications.

 Conductors with whom Dossin has performed include Charles Dutoit, Isaac Karabtchevsky, and Michael Gielen, with orchestras such as the Buenos Aires Philharmonic, Brazilian National Symphony, Mozarteum University Symphony, and Tchaikovsky Conservatory Symphony.
 Dossin performed numerous live recitals for public radio in Wisconsin and Illinois, including repeated appearances at the Dame Myra Hess Memorial Concert Series in Chicago.
 Dossin has performed in international festivals in Japan, Canada, the United States, and Argentina, on some occasions sharing the stage with Martha Argerich.

-Dossin is the Vice-President of the American Liszt Society and president of its Oregon Chapter.
+Dossin is the Vice-President of the American Liszt Society and president of its Oregon Chapter, and is one of the recipients of the prestigious Faculty Fund for Excellence at the University of Oregon.
 Currently the chair of the keyboard area at the University of Oregon School of Music and Dance, he keeps a studio of advanced pianists from several countries and is listed in Who's Who in America and Who's Who Among America's Teachers.

 First Prize and Special Prize, Martha Argerich International Piano Competition

 Silver Medal and Second Honorable Mention, Maria Callas Grand Prix

 Third Prize and Special Prize, Mozart International Piano Competition